ajrichards/htsint/docs/pathway-example.rst

    #.
 Gene set testing
    #.
 Gene set visualization

-This example takes anywhere from 30 minutes to several hours on a modern desktop computer.
-To run a shorter example use the ``molecular_function`` domain of the Gene Ontology.
+This example takes approximately 30 minutes to complete on a modern desktop computer.
 The code used for gene set generation in this document is available as a script for convenience.

    * :download:`gsa-example.py`